 Unified Ad Marketplace

 Improve earnings with one simple server-to-server header bidding integration.
-Access unique demand from Amazon and SSPs.
+Access unique demand from Amazon and other buyers.

 Unique and unified demand

-We combine unique product ads from Amazon and demand from SSPs.
+We combine unique product ads from Amazon and demand from buyers.
 All bidders compete equally and transparently.

 Simple server-side integration